 About the Program

-You will master six foundation generalist social work practice roles in the Bachelor of Social Work program.
-Carrying out these roles requires dedication to ethical standards, sensitivity to human differences and cultural competence, social and economic justice especially as it applies to vulnerable populations, and research affirmed practice.
-Content on human diversity and aging is infused throughout the curriculum.
+You will master the six foundation generalist social work practice roles in our BSW program.
+We help you develop your dedication to ethical standards, sensitivity to human differences and cultural competence, social and economic justice especially as it applies to vulnerable populations, and research affirmed practice.